Mohammed-Balfakeih/100DaysofMLCode/README.md

 Day 4: Continued working through the book, updated Chapter2.ipynb check insta and twitter @mbalfakeih to see what I learnt

 Day 5: Continued working through the book, updated Chapter2.ipynb check insta and twitter @mbalfakeih to see what I learnt

+Day 6: Continued working through the book, updated Chapter2.ipynb check insta and twitter @mbalfakeih to see what I learnt